konstantinosKokos/spindle/README.md

 # spindle

-Use to parse Dutch sentences into deep syntactic parses expressed proofs/terms of multiplicative intuitionuistic linear logic with dependency modalities.
+Use to parse Dutch sentences into deep syntactic parses expressed as proofs/terms of multiplicative intuitionuistic linear logic with dependency modalities.

 ---